What to Wear to a Conference (Men)

 what to wear to a conference

 First impressions matter whether you are attending a video conference or a face-to-face business meeting.
+The same principle applies to other large events such as job fairs.
 First impressions can be the difference between a key stakeholder thinking you are sloppy because your shirt is loose and unbuttoned or holding the opinion that you are suave and intelligent because of your slick glasses and fashionable slim tie.
 All it takes is a minute for someone to form an opinion which makes deciding what to wear to a conference an important decision.

 Let’s emphasize the importance of a professional conference here.
 Attending a conference usually means that you are mingling with other important industry professionals.
 Many conferences strongly encourage networking and give you ample opportunity to do so.
 Because we're talking about professional conventions, conference attire and dress code should be taken seriously.
 They often sit in the realm of business professional or business casual.